atomantic/stock_signals/README.md

     - If my cost-basis is lower than current price: `hold`
     - if my cost-basis is higher than the current price: `sell`
 - Neutral = `hold`
 - `Strong Sell` and `Strong Buy` signals just increase the color coding darkness in the Google Sheet, which informs me of the quanitity I might wish to buy.
+I might sell half on a `Sell` and sell all on a `Strong Sell`.

+Additionally, these indicators are still only prompting suggestions that require human evaluation.
+I consider other factors such as insider trading (e.g. insiders buying a bunch of stock in a mining company: https://www.secform4.com/insider-trading/1600470.htm) before making a decision.

 I might post the Google Sheets template logic later...